INTP and INFP Relationships: Compatibility, Love, and Friendship

 3. An INTP will tend not to take an INFP’s emotions as seriously as they need them to be taken.

 4. INFPs view the world from a humanistic point of view.
-INTPs tend not to see things from a human betterment point of view but rather from more of a scientific perspective.
+INTPs tend not to see things from a human betterment point of view but from a scientific perspective.

 Romance / Love / Sex